ldscavo/elmish-playground/README.md

 # Elmish Playground

-This is a small breakable Fable/Elmish project I'm using to experiment and tinker with this stack.
+This is a small breakable Fable/Elmish project for experimentation and tinkering

 ## Requirements